 One reviewer on the YogaAccessories website described it as “Large, sturdy and cushioned mat suitably for individuals six feet and taller.
 Rolls into a convenient size for easy storage.”
 Most Amazon reviews applauded the convenience of the large size.
 “I have plenty of room on this mat, without it being too heavy or cumbersome to carry or store.
 I have no issues with slipping, even when very sweaty. “ And some reviewers even mentioned other great uses: “This nice big mat is wonderful to stand on while doing dishes or chopping vegetables.”

-For those who want to take their yoga mat on the go, Lululemon’s Reversible (Un) Mat is extremely lightweight.
+For those who want to take one of the best yoga mats on the go, Lululemon’s Reversible (Un) Mat is extremely lightweight.
 Roll it up and take it to the park for an outdoor workout, to the studio when class is back in session or on a trip when travel starts back up.
 The rubber base provides support and decent cushioning, while the polyurethane top absorbs moisture and sweat.
 Plus, the mat has an antimicrobial additive to prevent mold.

 Overall, Lululemon customers are pleased with the mat’s quality (though they did point out its initial strong smell).
 “This mat is perfect for me.
 It is lightweight and easy to clean,” one reviewer wrote.
 Another added, “I needed something thin with grip that I could use for home workouts.
 My previous mat would get in my way when I’d do burpees.
 This one stays put!”

 Environmentally-conscious yogis and fitness buffs will rejoice in knowing that the Jade Harmony Mat is sustainably made from rubber sourced from renewable rubber trees.
 Jade mats contain no PVC, EVA or other synthetic rubber.
 Plus, the company plants a new tree for every mat sold.
-The material provides a ton of traction and stability, which makes it great for sweaty workouts and hot yoga.
+The material provides a ton of traction and stability, which makes it one of the best yoga mats for sweaty workouts and hot yoga.